llm-operator/docs/docs/source/playground.rst

 Step 2: Clone the LLMariner Repository
 --------------------------------------

-We use the Terraform configuration and Ansible playbook in the `the LLMariner repository <https://github.com/llm-operator/llm-operator>`_.
+We use the Terraform configuration and Ansible playbook in the `LLMariner repository <https://github.com/llm-operator/llm-operator>`_.
 Run the following commands to clone the repo and move to the directory where the Terraform configuration file is stored.

 .. code-block:: console